RevealBi/Documentation/en/dashboards/dashboards-interactions.md

 ![dashboard opened in edit mode](images/dashboard-opened-edit-mode.png)

 You can **interact** with dashboard visualizations in various ways.
-For instance, if the visualization is in grid view, you can scroll horizontally and vertically.
+For instance, if the visualization is a grid chart, you can scroll horizontally and vertically.
 The chart view supports zooming and panning.
 Also drill down & drill up actions become possible if the underlying data model supports it.

 <a name='maximized-view'></a>